 The following skills are desirable but not essential:

 - experience in social media - Twitter, blogs, Facebook etc

 - an understanding of organising events or CPD workshops

 - interest in promoting good practice and research

 - awareness of diversity and the importance of taking this into account in practice

 If you have other skills that are not listed but you feel we could benefit from, we'd be happy to hear from you.

 There is no remuneration for this role, however, reasonable expenses incurred in carrying out the volunteering role will be reimbursed in line with our volunteers expenses policy.

 For more information or to apply for this volunteering role, please send your cv and an application letter stating your relevant skills, knowledge and experience to firstname.lastname@example.org.
-We welcome applications from across the four nations of the UK, however we would like to particularly encourage those from Northern Ireland and Scotland to apply to ensure four nations representation.

 Join BACP UC division